 Working to Restore Trust

 One of my clients once asked me what it means to trust another human being.
 She wanted to know how she should react when a spouse or significant other is dishonest, inconsiderate or having an affair.
-She wondered if it is possible to rebuild trust in someone who disappoints us greatly.
+She wondered if it is possible to rebuild trust in someone who disappoints or hurts us greatly.